 Rejecting the government’s direction, Our Water Is Not For Sale formed in the summer of 2010.
 The OWINFS network has pushed the government of Alberta to “conduct broad and meaningful consultations” prior to making changes to how water in the province is allocated.

-With the announcement of the provincial Water Conversation, we are pleased to see that the public is finally being asked about the future of our water.
-Unfortunately, from what we have seen of the Water Conversation Guide and online workbook, this is not a process that we could call either broad or meaningful.
+With the announcement of the provincial Water Conversation, we were pleased to see that the public was finally being asked about the future of our water.
+Unfortunately, from what we have seen of the Water Conversation Guide and online workbook, and the amount of Albertans who even knew of this consultation, this is not a process that we could call either broad or meaningful.

 Alberta’s water is a precious resources.
 Albertans deserve a meaningful process to guide water allocation and water policy in our province.